OnTheLine/otl-covenants-ghiaa/README.md

 # otl-covenants
-Leaflet map of restrictive covenants in property deeds in Hartford CT area in 1940s
+Leaflet map of restrictive covenants in property deeds in Connecticut in 1940s

 ## Demo with caption
 https://ontheline.github.io/otl-covenants/index-caption.html